mihaelasandrea/second-chance-web/README.md

     1. The user can delete the registered account by clicking Delete Account.
 1. **As a seller user I want to be able to post different products for advertising with the selling scope.**

-    1. The seller user can post his ad after having registered by filling in the required fields:
+    1. The seller user can post ads after having registered by filling in the required fields:
         -   Category
         -   Photo
         -   Title